LiangqinRen/PrivDNN/README.md

 #### recover

-*recover* function recovers the model with selected neurons or trains the model from scratch.
-PrivDNN will use the file *PrivDNN/saved_models/[dataset]/recover_selected_neurons.json* as the selected neurons.
+The *recover* function recovers the model with selected neurons or trains the model from scratch.
+It also includes the experiments of recovering the input and generating polymorphic obfuscation.

+The *select* function has 4 modes.
+Mode 0 is training the model from scratch, i.e., $A_t$.
+Mode 1 is recovering the model, i.e., $A_{rec}$.
+Mode 2 is recovering the input.
+Mode 3 is generating polymorphic obfuscation.

-*recover* function's results are used in Table 7 and Figure 7.
+The *recover* function's results are used in Table 7 and Figures 7, 8, and 9.

 ```
-bash run.sh mnist recover
+bash run.sh mnist recover 0/1/2/3
 ```

 #### inference

-*inference* function uses the C++ SEAL library to execute the cipher domain inference.
+The *inference* function uses the C++ SEAL library to execute the cipher domain inference.
 PrivDNN will use the file *PrivDNN/saved_models/[dataset]/inference_encrypted_neurons.json* as the selected neurons.
-The running time of *inference* function highly depends on the dataset and selected neuron count.
+The running time of the *inference* function highly depends on the dataset and selected neuron count.
 During this process, it may take up all CPU cores, generate large cipher files, and consume lots of memory (virtual memory).
 To test the function, readers can infer the MNIST dataset with selected neurons of {"1": [0], "2": [0]}, which should finish in five minutes.

 To execute the inference experiments, readers need to compile the C++ codes to generate related libs.
 ```